 The best foods to eat during a longer run

-If you're prone to energy dips during longer spells of running, carry with you and eat small amounts of foods that are full of energy and easy to digest.
+If you're prone to energy dips during longer spells of running, carry with you small amounts of foods that are full of energy and easy to digest.
 High-GI carbohydrates are best at this time as they will top up your blood glucose quickly, fuelling the muscles that need them.

 Energy bars, as the name suggests, are designed to give a good boost of energy whilst on the go.
 We'd recommend buying some that are free from junk like refined sugars and artificial sweeteners.
-Pulsin have some great protein bars, or you could try Squirrel Sisters for something even simpler – these bars contain just a few ingredients such as dates, cashews and cacao powder.

 Bananas are popular among athletes for good reason.
 They're quick and easy to eat and they provide a good amount of carbohydrates without the tough fibre of, say, apples.
-After all, you're looking for something easy to digest, and soft, squishy bananas do just that!
+After all, you're looking for something easy to digest, and soft, squishy bananas are just that!